University of Florida - College of Journalism and Communications

 The College’s Division of Multimedia Properties, which includes seven broadcast stations, allows students from throughout the College to gain experience in a competitive broadcast marketplace.
 More than 300 students work in news, sports, production, management positions, web design, promotions and advertising for the radio and television stations each semester.

-Public broadcasting television station WUFT-TV/DT carries PBS and locally produced programing, including a daily newscast produced by the College’s students.
+Public broadcasting television station WUFT-TV/DT carries PBS and locally produced programming, including a daily newscast produced by the College’s students.
 Commercial television station WRUF-TV broadcasts local weather, news and Florida Gator athletic program and serves as a training ground for budding meteorologists through GatorWeather.

 Commercial radio station WRUF-AM, known as ESPN 850, is the top sports station in the market, while its FM counterpart, Country 1037 the Gator, provides residents across North Central Florida with the market’s only contemporary country radio station.